 Kiu Tsui Country Park in Port Shelter of Sai Kung occupies an area of 100 hectares.
 Designated in 1979, it is the smallest island country park in Hong Kong.
 In addition to the largest Sharp Island (Kiu Tsui), the park has 7 other outlying islands within its boundaries : Kiu Tau, Pak Sha Chau, Tai Tsan Chau, Siu Tsan Chau, Cham Tau Chau, Yau Lung Kok and Tuen Tau Chau.
 The coasts of these islands are favourite angling points, while Hap Mun Bay on Sharp Island is a popular beach that attracts many visitors in summer.
 To see these islands, take a kaido at the Sai Kung Market ferry pier.

 Sharp Island has gained popularity with beach lovers over the years.
 Today, the island is the hottest sea-and-sand destination in Sai Kung.
 Hap Mun Bay at the southern end is an idyllic beach of crystal water and silvery sand.
 On Sundays and public holidays, swimmers flock to this seaside haven.
 If you prefer some place quiet, Kiu Tsui Beach in the west is a good choice.
 Both beaches have shark nets and life guards.
-For anglers, the rocky shores offer many choice locations.
+The rocky shores are the ideal places for anglers.

 Kiu Tau is an inshore islet linked to Sharp Island by a tombolo only at low tide.
 Within this short period, you can walk across the sandy strip to explore the islet.